joemckean/mathstat/README.txt

 data: Contains all the data files included in the package (which are available to users to load after the package is installed)

-man: Contains the .Rd files which where compiled by roxgyen2
+man: Contains the function's manuals (.Rd files) which where compiled by roxgyen2

 tests: Contains all the unit test files for each of the functions in the R directory